-Pruitt unhappy with Tennessee Practice
+Pruitt unhappy with Tennessee practice

 “We are here in November, it is a grind,” Pruitt noted.
 “There are certain times.
 We are at that point, this is the sixth game since we have had an off week.
 As a coach, you circle that game in the preseason and say, ‘This is a game where we better find a way to be at our best.’
 When you do things for a long period, we are banged up.
 We are sore, like every other team in the country.
 We have to show some maturity and be able to push through to get the work we need done so we can play at our best Saturday.”

-Pruitt and his staff have actively worked to combat against the fatigue of six consecutive Saturday’s of football this fall by implementing, what the Vols second year head coach called, a unusual practice schedule.”
+Pruitt and his staff have actively worked to combat the fatigue of six consecutive Saturdays of football this fall by implementing, what the Vols second-year head coach called, an unusual practice schedule.”

 “We’re short of numbers.
 We’re probably operating at about 63 or 64 scholarship guys that are eligible to play based off injuries.
 We’re thin at certain positions, so we’ve got to be smart, we’ve got to be able to get them to the game, but at the same time, you’ve got to have focus, you’ve got to have mental energy, you’ve got to practice with the right intensity to be prepared to play on Saturdays.”